X901/Schedule-Background-Task-New/README.md

 ### Prepare to use the Demo :
 - The frist thing you need to do is change the `Bundele ID` to unique id
 - create new `Firebase` Project and use the `Bundele ID` you did create
-- change the Firebase Rule to
+- change the Firebase Storage Rule to

 `service firebase.storage {
   match /b/{bucket}/o {